weakish/docs-en/views/leanengine_plan.md

 **Rolling Deployment**<br>When deploying your project (including other internal operations), the system will run both the instance of the new version and the instance of the old version simultaneously for a while, then it will shut down the ones of the old version.
 This mechanism can avoid service interruption.

 **Group Management**<br>You can create multiple groups of instances with different domains assigned to each of them.
-You can bind a seperated custom domain to each group.
+You can bind a separated custom domain to each group.
 See [Group Management](#group-management).

 ## Trial Instances